turingschool/career-development-curriculum-site/module_three/week_3_coverletter.md

 ##### Middle paragraph: Why you?
 Why this company?

-* Connect your accomplishments, skills and knowledge to the position and company
+* Connect your accomplishments, skills, and knowledge to the position and company
 * Demonstrate the soft skills the role requires by using examples from your experience
 * Tie the company to your experiences